wavebreaker-lucas/esg_gp_be/README-DATA.md

 A core change in the system is the separation of raw data inputs from the final values used for reporting.

 - **`ESGMetricSubmission`**: Represents a single, raw data point entered by a user for a specific metric, period, and layer.
-Think of these as the individual entries or components that might make up a final number.
-Multiple inputs can exist for the same metric/period/layer combination, especially if the metric aggregates inputs.
+Includes an optional `source_identifier` field to label the origin of the input (e.g., 'Meter A', 'Invoice #123').
+Multiple inputs can exist for the same metric/period/layer combination, distinguished by their `source_identifier` or lack thereof.
 Verification (`is_verified` flag) applies to *this specific input*.
-- **`ReportedMetricValue`**: Represents the final, official value for a metric for a given assignment, layer, and reporting period.
-This value might be:
+- **`ReportedMetricValue`**: Represents the **parent aggregation record** for a metric for a given assignment, layer, and reporting period.
+It stores metadata about the aggregation (e.g., number of source inputs, first/last submission time).
-    - Directly copied from a single `ESGMetricSubmission` input (for non-aggregating metrics).
-    - Calculated by aggregating multiple `ESGMetricSubmission` inputs (e.g., summing monthly inputs for an annual metric).
+    - For **single-value** metrics (where `ESGMetric.is_multi_value` is `False`), the aggregated result (e.g., sum or latest value of *all* relevant `ESGMetricSubmission` inputs, regardless of `source_identifier`) is stored directly on this record in the `aggregated_numeric_value` or `aggregated_text_value` fields.
+    - For **multi-value** metrics, this record acts as a container, and the aggregated results for each field are stored in child `ReportedMetricFieldValue` records.
-    - This is the value intended for final reports and dashboards.
-Verification (`is_verified` flag) applies to this *final reported value*.
+    - This is the value intended for final reports and dashboards. *Note: Verification is currently only applied to raw inputs (`ESGMetricSubmission`), not this final aggregated record.*
+- **`ReportedMetricFieldValue`** (New): Represents the **aggregated result for a specific field** within a multi-value metric.
+It links back to the parent `ReportedMetricValue` and the specific `MetricValueField` definition.
+It stores the aggregated numeric or text value for that field, the aggregation method used, and the count of source inputs contributing to that field's value.

 This separation allows for:
-- Tracking individual contributions or data points.
+- Tracking individual contributions or data points, including their source.
-- Implementing complex aggregation logic.
+- Implementing complex aggregation logic for both single and multi-value metrics.
-- Independent verification of raw inputs and final reported figures.
+- Independent verification of raw inputs.
 - Clearer distinction between data entry and final reporting views.

 ## Core Components